Update package list

 Post-Installation Setup

-After installing PostgreSQL, you'll need to:
+After installing PostgreSQL, you need to:

-1. Create a database for palpo:
+1. Create database for palpo:

 CREATE DATABASE palpo;